radnahs/tryOut/README.md

 These are the various interview questions asked to friends and me.
 I tried to solve these then and there, so may not be the optimum solution.
-But java aspirants can refer the questions.
+But java aspirants can refer these questions.